0chain/zwalletcli/README.md

         --verbose            prints sdk log in stdio (default false) --wallet string      wallet file (default is wallet.txt)

-    Use "zwalletcli [command] --help" for more information about a command.
+    Use "zwallet [command] --help" for more information about a command.

 ### help
 To get the list of required arguments for a command use help flag Command

-    ./zwalletcli faucet --help
+    ./zwallet faucet --help

 Response